frontenddogma/web-development-glossary/manuscript/c.md

 Cipher
 : An algorithm for encryption or decryption.
 To encipher or encode is to convert information into cipher or code.&nbsp;[†](#w-cipher)

+CircleCI
+: A continuous integration and delivery platform.
+CircleCI was founded in 2011. ℹ︎&nbsp;[circleci.com](https://circleci.com/)

 CL
 : → Change list